 - bone marrow test

-100 days after your transplant you see the doctors at the National Amyloidosis Centre and have the same tests as above.
+100 days after your transplant you see the study and have the same tests as above.

 There is a risk of a reaction to any radiolabelled antibody.
 This includes having